Prepare your video for streaming with Segue: Background and related work

 \subsection{Related work}

 Adaptive bitrate video streaming is a broad research area; we only discuss the work closest to \name's ideas.

 \parab{Industry efforts:} Netflix's per-scene encoding~\cite{netflixPerScene} exploits the relative homogeneity of content comprising one scene within a video, to refine encoding decisions.
-The outcome of this process is \textit{still} a fixed number of tracks per video, with each track comprising the same number of fixed-length segments.
+The outcome of this process is \textit{still} a fixed number of tracks per video.{video, with each track comprising the same number of fixed-length segments.} In a subsequent blog~\cite{netflixCollation} Netflix lays out how to merge shots into streamable segments, using a strategy that is very close to \name's \textit{Time} heuristic, explained in \S\ref{sec:design}.{}

 The innovation is rather in what specific bitrate is being used at each encoding point.
 Per-scene encoding, by selecting appropriate bitrates for each scene on each track, could potentially increase bitrate variations across scene boundaries, and thus provide \textit{more} opportunities for \name's methods.
 Absent an available implementation of Netflix's ideas, we have not quantified the impact of this yet.

 Measurement work on YouTube~\cite{candid_with_youtube_manual_analysis} observed variable-length segments, with some evidence that during adaptation, YouTube uses shorter segments in response to bandwidth fluctuations.
 Unfortunately, no details are publicly known on how these are encoded or used.
 For instance: is each video coded with multiple equal-length segmentations?
 If so, how are the lengths decided, and how many different lengths are encoded?
 Alternatively, if segment lengths are indeed non-uniform like \name, with only some parts of a video available in shorter segments, how are these parts chosen?
 Even if YouTube \textit{is} pursuing a \name-like method, that would only underscore the value in an \textit{open} investigation of these ideas.